Accesso effettuato come:

 filler@godaddy.com

 The tourism industry covers so many areas, often negatively.
 So it has a unique opportunity to have a positive impact across so many sectors: travel, household, food and drink, furniture, fabrics, diversity and inclusion, conservation.
 It also has an inherent motivation to protect the destinations it promotes.
-All these topics offer rich new content for hotel marketing strategies.
+All these topics offer rich new content for marketing strategies.

 Travellers are increasingly seeking out sustainable hospitality choices with eco-friendly options and immersion in local cultures and communities.
 This is borne out by countless surveys.
-Many leading OTAs are offering the option to filter by environmental credentials and this will only increase.

 I started my career working on leading global event, World Travel Market, running their special events.
-Years later when I set up as a marketing freelancer, WTM was one of my first clients!
+Years later when I set up as a marketing freelancer, WTM was one of my first clients.
 I set up some new travel experience awards for them.

-Eco holiday rental owner
+Conscious luxury holiday rental owner

 Industry sustainability advocate

-I take every opportunity to talk about the opportunities for other accommodation providers who decide to start on their sustainability journey.
+I take every opportunity to talk about the opportunities for accommodation providers who decide to start on their sustainability journey.
 To me it is a no-brainer that we must protect and respect the destinations we are promoting.

 I have taken part in a number of online events focused on sustainability: